 Black and south Asian people are three to five times more likely to have kidney failure than white people, but many are unaware of the condition.

-The following tables show the source of these facts.
+The following tables show the source of some of these facts.

 The major religions in the UK support the idea of organ donation and transplantation.
 If you’re not sure about your religion’s teachings, then find out more from the pages below: